openstack/monasca-api/docker/README.rst

 CASSANDRA_KEY_SPACE            monasca                                                                 Cassandra keyspace where metric are stored
 CASSANDRA_USER                 mon_persister                                                           Cassandra user name
+CASSANDRA_PASSWORD             password                                                                Cassandra password CASSANDRA_CONNECTION_TIMEOUT   5                                                                       Cassandra timeout in seconds when creating a new connection
-CASSANDRA_PASSWORD             password                                                                Cassandra password MYSQL_HOST                     mysql                                                                   The host for MySQL MYSQL_PORT                     3306                                                                    The port for MySQL MYSQL_USER                     monapi                                                                  The MySQL username
+MYSQL_HOST                     mysql                                                                   The host for MySQL MYSQL_PORT                     3306                                                                    The port for MySQL MYSQL_USER                     monapi                                                                  The MySQL username